2bonahill/analog-clock/README.md

 # A purely Javascript based analog clock

 This is the math used for drawing the clock.
+Check it out [here](https://htmlpreview.github.io/?https://github.com/2bonahill/analog-clock/blob/main/index.html).

 ## Background: